- Travel and Places

 What Makes Odisha A Different Travel Destination in India

-The 'Golden Triangle' of Odisha is a popular tourist spot of both national and international travellers.
+The 'Golden Triangle' of Odisha is a popular tourist spot for both national and international travelers.
 Odisha is a state on the eastern part of India.
-It is a land blessed with pristine beaches and a melting point of art, tradition and religion.
+It is a land blessed with pristine beaches and a melting point of art, tradition, and religion.

 The notable image of Odisha is the Golden Triangle, formed by Jagannatha Temple, Puri, the Sun Temple, Konark and the Lingaraja Temple in Bhubaneswar.
 Both temples and beaches combine to make Odisha an exceptional destination.